TimVanMourik/Porcupine/docs/_documentation/basics_2_workflow_editor.md

 <figure>
 	<a href="{{ site.url }}{{ site.baseurl }}/documentation/images/workflow_editor.png"><img
     src="{{ site.url }}{{ site.baseurl }}/{{ example_path }}/documentation/images/workflow_editor.png"></a>
-	<figcaption>The "workflow-editor" in Porcupine.</figcaption>
+	<figcaption>The "workflow editor" in Porcupine.</figcaption>
 </figure>

 ### Nodes in Porcupine
-When you open Porcupine, you'll start with an empty workflow-editor.
+When you open Porcupine, you'll start with an empty workflow editor.
 To begin building your pipeline, you'll have to initialize some nodes.
 A "node" represents a specific operation within your pipeline, ranging from neuroscience-specific operations like skullstripping or motion-correction to more generic operations